ska-telescope/ska-tmc-common/docs/src/Introduction.rst

 **TangoServerHelper**: Class that provides abstraction for Tango device server APIs

-**TangoHelperDevices**: Class that provides abstraction for Various TMC Tango devices for Testing and debugging
+**TangoHelperDevices**: Class that provides abstraction for various TMC Tango devices for testing and debugging